 Pretty much everything that I would have said has already been said. +1 for using my bicycle pump to adjust my motorcycle tire pressure.
 I use a separate, more accurate gauge to bleed it to the desired psi afterwards.
 I set my road bicycle’s tire pressure to 90 psi, so yes, they can definitely handle 20-30psi.

-How do you use a hand pump?
+Can you use a hand pump on tubeless tires?

-Doesn’t work for tubeless: In order to seat the bead of a tubeless tire, you need a strong burst of air and a fast fill.
+Slower: How long do you want to stand on the side of the trail pumping air into your tire? … Doesn’t work for tubeless: In order to seat the bead of a tubeless tire, you need a strong burst of air and a fast fill.
 Most hand pumps will not work for tubeless bicycle setups.